mcbits/hairless-midiserial/README.md

 Please see that page for information on running and using Hairless Midiserial, and downloadable compiled versions for Windows, OS X and Linux.

+# This fork

+In case you didn't notice, this is a fork of the original GitHub repo.
+It has been changed to enable compiling on Windows 10 with QT 5.10 and MinGW 5.3.0 (and probably other 5.x versions of one or both).

+The changes are quite minimal, but I haven't tested anything on Linux or Mac.
+Please assume that this fork won't work out of the box on those platforms.
+However, it may not be hard to make it work.
+Try it and see!

+Now for the rest of the original README:

 # Building Hairless Bridge from source

 (Note again, prebuilt versions *are available for download* at the above URL.)